By Paul Lundgren

-“I was young and beautiful,” says Toby Thomas Churchill, who played with Crazy Betty.
+“I was young and beautiful,” said Toby Thomas Churchill, who played with Crazy Betty.
 “We were all young and we were all beautiful.
 The drinks were beautiful.
 The girls were beautiful.
 The guys were beautiful.
-The music still had a way to go, but nobody knew the difference.”
+The music still had a ways to go, but nobody knew the difference.”

-Leon Rohrbaugh, who played with Ballyhoo, says he remembers just being impressed there were finally enough bands in Duluth to have a two-day festival.
+Leon Rohrbaugh, who played with Ballyhoo, said he remembers just being impressed there were finally enough bands in Duluth to have a two-day festival.

 “For a while there were just like … four bands playing original music. … Then we got all the way up to 10.
 It felt like we were a real city.”

 Still, Homegrown didn’t feel at the time like something that would go on year after year.

-“It didn’t seem like it would ever repeat,” Rohrbaugh says.
+“It didn’t seem like it would ever repeat,” Rohrbaugh said.
 “None of us were really good at follow through back then.
 I think it was by the fourth year I played it when I was like, ‘oh, this is thing that’s probably going to keep going.’”

 Over two nights the first Homegrown drew an estimated 700 people.
 It might not have been apparent to most of them that an annual event was in the works, but Lunt did have plans to carry things into the future.

-“There is something about that weekend that is perfect,” he says.
+“There is something about that weekend that is perfect,” he said.
 “There’s an energy that first week of May, because summer is right around the corner.
 Duluth comes out of its hibernation for Homegrown.
 Everything is lighter.
 We have this jubilant week together.”

 2000: Homegrown 2

 A solid crop of new bands had emerged in Duluth by May 2000, including the Black-eyed Snakes, Both, Accidental Porn and Bone Appetit.
 Musicians who had left the area were starting to drift back, like Jerree Small, Jamie Ness and the Dames.